sven-cork/art-connoisseur/README.md

 ## UX
 ### Agile Methodology

-[GitHub projectboard](https://github.com/users/sven-cork/projects/10) was used to implement user stories for Django Bakery project.
+[GitHub projectboard](https://github.com/users/sven-cork/projects/11/views/1) was used to implement user stories for Art Connoisseur project.
 Each user story was provided a label depending of the urgency of implementation: "Must Have", "Should Have", "Could Have" and "Enchancement":

 ![GitHub Issues](assets/images/github_issues.png)